pomerium/mcp-app-demo/README.md

 # How does it work

-## When a remote MCP Client wants to access your MCP server behind Pomerium

-### Access to a shared resource
+Pomerium acts as a secure gateway between Model Context Protocol (MCP) clients and servers.
+It provides authentication and authorization for local HTTP MCP servers, using OAuth 2.1 flows.
+This setup is especially useful when your MCP server needs to access upstream APIs that require OAuth tokens (such as Notion, Google Drive, GitHub, etc.).

+It also enables you to build internal applications that use agentic frameworks or LLM APIs capable of invoking MCP servers, as demonstrated in this repository.

+To understand this setup, let's look at how an MCP client communicates with MCP servers that are protected by Pomerium.

+## 1. Exposing an Internal MCP Server to a Remote Client

-In this scenario, an external MCP client (such as Claude.ai) needs to access an internal MCP server that is protected by Pomerium.
-Pomerium acts as a secure gateway, handling authentication and authorization for incoming requests.
+Suppose you want to allow an external MCP client (like Claude.ai) to access your internal MCP server, but you want to keep it secure.
+Pomerium sits in front of your server and manages authentication and authorization for all incoming requests.

-This approach lets you safely expose internal MCP servers (for example, those connected to a database) to external clients, while ensuring that only authorized access is allowed and without exposing sensitive resources directly to the internet.
+This means you can safely share access to internal resources (like a database) with external clients, without exposing them directly to the internet.

 ```mermaid
 sequenceDiagram